esl-epfl/x-heep/femu/README.md

 00000070: 0000 001c 0000 001d 0000 001e 0000 001f  ................
 00000080: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

+__NOTE__: to run other applications, press the hard reset button on the Pynq-Z2 board (BTN3) and re-connect OpneOCD and GDB.